ThaisGLeite/chatbot-stockapi/README.md

 - The **chatroom service**, which manages user interactions, including registration, login, and chatroom activities.
 - The **bot service**, which interfaces with the external Stock API to fetch live stock market data and communicates this information to the chatroom service via NATS messaging.

+To ensure high performance and real-time updates, the application takes advantage of Go's built-in concurrency features, including goroutines, channels, and mutexes.
+This allows for multiple chatroom activities to be handled simultaneously and efficiently, and for data to be securely fetched and sent without causing race conditions.

 ## 📖 Project Structure